mindtapp-app/MindTapp-1/README.md

 * First run `npm update` to update the dependencies
 * Then run `gulp copy` to copy the new versions to their proper destinations

+Note, if you want to store static files in their own apps, be sure to copy over the gulp.js file and run it there seperately when developing that app

 ## Theme Creator

 Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).